cxreiff/lifecycler/README.md

 An aquarium that runs in your terminal!

 A decoration/fidget-toy that lets you watch your fishes' lifecycle while you code.
-Test drive of my plugin [bevy_ratatui_render](https://github.com/cxreiff/bevy_ratatui_render).
+Test drive of my plugin [bevy_ratatui_render](https://github.com/cxreiff/bevy_ratatui_render), a plugin that lets you render a bevy application to the terminal using [ratatui](https://github.com/ratatui-org/ratatui)/[ratatui-image](https://github.com/benjajaja/ratatui-image).

 ## play with cargo